dherrera1911/sqfa/docs/source/tutorials/toy_problem.md

 plt.show()
 ```

-Let's learn the SQFA filters again and visualize them:
+Let's learn the SQFA and LDA filters again and visualize them:

 ```{code-cell} ipython
 # Get the new second moment matrices